 Advocate , Youth Program Leader, Public Speaker, Lifelong Learner

-In recognition of her impactful volunteer work with community youth and her dedication to promoting the well-being of children and youth in the Northside area, Paige was honored with the 2023 Cape Breton Vital Excellence Award in January 2024.
+In recognition of her extensive volunteerism and leadership with community youth—particularly in the Northside area of Cape Breton—Paige received the 2023 Cape Breton Vital Excellence Award, presented in January 2024.

-A notable recent achievement includes her role as the sole student speaker at TEDx Cape Breton University, where she shared her story of perseverance and her journey as an advocate for diversity, equity, and inclusion.
+A defining moment in Paige’s advocacy journey was being selected as the sole student speaker at TEDx Cape Breton University, where she shared her story of perseverance and her commitment to diversity, equity, and inclusion.

 Passion